scylladb/scylladb/docs/getting-started/system-requirements.rst

 SSD
 ^^^
 We highly recommend SSD and local disks.
-Scylla is built for a large volume of data and large storage per node.
+ScyllaDB is built for a large volume of data and large storage per node.
 You can use up to 100:1 Disk/RAM ratio, with 30:1 Disk/RAM ratio as a good rule of thumb; for example, 30 TB of storage requires 1 TB of RAM.
 We recommend a RAID-0 setup and a replication factor of 3 within the local datacenter (RF=3) when there are multiple drives.